Irena Žerjal

-Irena Žerjal (born 20 April 1940) is a Slovene poet, writer and translator who also used the pen name Maja Tul in her early work.
+Irena Žerjal (20 April 1940 – 2018) was a Slovene poet, writer and translator who also used the pen name Maja Tul in her early work.

 Žerjal was born in San Giuseppe della Chiusa (Ricmanje) in Italy in 1940.
 She studied Slovene and Russian at the University of Ljubljana.
 She taught at various Slovene language secondary schools in the Trieste region.
 She writes poetry and short stories.
-She was married to the public intellectual, sociologist and politician Jože Pučnik from 1964 to 1969 and lived with him in Hamburg for a while.
+She was married to the public intellectual, sociologist and politician Jože Pučnik from 1964 to 1969 and lived with him in Hamburg, Germany, for a while.